 - MDF is a good option when you’re on a budget or if you plan on painting the shelves.
-It is composed of dried, pressed recycled wood fibers and resin, standing up to temperature changes better than many kinds of wood.
+It is composed of dried, pressed recycled wood fibers and resin.
+It withstands temperature changes better than many kinds of wood.
 It also acts as an excellent substrate for veneers.

 - Plywood is an engineered wood like MDF but essentially made of pressed sheets of wood veneer, which is why layers are visible along the edges.
 Higher grades of plywood are used for cabinets and shelving, while lower grades are what you might see in housing construction and subfloors.
 As with solid woods, you can choose different types of plywood such as maple, pine, or birch.

 Finishes for custom bookshelves

-After choosing the materials, you’ll have to decide how you’d like your shelves finished.
+After choosing the materials, decide how you’d like your shelves finished.
 Options to consider:

 - Paint is the go-to option.
 With this route, there may be a price difference based on the method of application (brush, roller, or spray), and the quality and brand of the paint you choose.

 - Solid lacquer is a popular choice, which provides hard, glossy finishes that range in the level of sheen from clear to colored.
-Lacquer produces an extremely damage-resistant finish that is suited to projects that will see a lot of traffic, such as low shelving in a child’s room.
+Lacquer produces an extremely damage-resistant finish.
+It’s ideal for projects that see a lot of traffic, such as low shelving in a child’s room.

 - Varnish is usually transparent but also comes in a range of glossy to satin finishes.
 Like lacquer, it produces a durable finish.

 - Unfinished shelving creates a more industrial contemporary look.

 A lot of labor goes into producing a high-quality painted finish.
 (For a case study, read about the time and labor spent on Kate and Arthur’s DIY cabinets.)
 The entire process can take up to five days and include up to four coats of primer and finish.
 Compared to two to three coats of a high-quality clear lacquer that can be applied in as little as one day.
 The additional labor costs easily offset the savings of less expensive, “paint-grade” materials.